Who should I go to and where should I go?

 If you do need to come to the surgery whilst your child has chicken pox/suspected chicken pox please tell the receptionist and we will arrange for you to wait in another room, away from the waiting room (because chicken pox can be serious in those on cancer treatment, other immune supressing drugs and to pregnant women who have never had chicken pox).

-You may then be asked to come to the surgery where you will wait in an isolation room (not the waiting room).
-(July 2016)
+You may then be asked to come to the surgery where you will wait in our confidentiality room (not the waiting room).
+(May 2019)